DallasNovakowski/DallasNovakowski/content/post/2023-10-15-absurdly-transparent-data-visualizations-using-faded-dotplots/index.en.markdown

 The major balance to strike is between making all of the points visible enough, making the quantile cutoff immediately evident, and avoiding visual clutter that might distract your reader.

-# Bonus: View Everything in grayscale
+# Bonus: View Everything in Grayscale

 A major issue when creating a plot is to make sure that it will survive any color adjustments after printing and publication - particularly into grayscale.
 I have edited the plots above so we can view them.